pbock/fahrplan/README.md

 **Returns** a Promise that resolves with an array just like the one in `departuresBoard.get()`, except that `destination` and `departure` are replaced with `origin` and `arrival`, respectively.

-Because you'll often need to look up a station ID before you can fetch the arrivals board, you can also look it up right from the result of `fahrplan.station.find()`.
-Each of the `stations` has an `arrivalsBoard.get([ date ])` method that works just the same.
+Because you'll often need to look up a station ID before you can fetch the arrivals board, you can also look it up right from the result of `station.find()` or `station.get()`.
+Station objects come with a `arrivalsBoard.get([ date ])` method that works just the same.

 ### `itinerary.get(url)`